 However, the biggest problem with creating courses or memberships in Kartra is that it puts a limit on the video bandwidth that you can use.

-In most cases, this limit is insufficient and so, almost everyone using Kartra as their membership platform uses an external video hosting solution like Vimeo which means not just extra cost but also additional work.
+Unlimited video hosting is really an essential feature that most of the popular membership website builders offer and so, almost everyone uses an external video hosting solution like Vimeo which means not just extra cost but also additional work.

 Finally, you have to go through a long configuration process before you can make your membership live.
 So, there are literally like 9 different steps and it can be a bit overwhelming.